hidayetergn/V-Reid/README.md

 ## 📦 Pretrained Models

 The pre-trained model weights used in the experiments are published at the following link: https://drive.google.com/drive/folders/13fLPFAgHe9FcT29Accc9xdqKcQAPPjxo?usp=sharing.
+After downloading, please place the model file into the ./weights/ directory.

 ## 🧾 Code Availability